-Hares Foot Fern, also referred to as Rabbits Foot Fern (Davallia Fejeensis), is an evergreen perennial fern.
+This furry-legged plant, the Hare’s Foot Fern, or Rabbit’s Foot Fern (Davallia fejeensis), is an evergreen perennial fern that grows great indoors.
 It is indigenous to Fiji and a member of the Davalliaceae family.
-A resilient fern that can live both inside and outside is the rabbit feet fern.
+A resilient fern that can live both inside and outside is the rabbit foot fern.

 The Rabbit’s foot ferns are named for their delightful furry rhizomes that creep over the top of the plant pot.
 The growing conditions required are similar to most other ferns including managing moisture levels well.
 Functional as well as decorative, the rhizomes absorb moisture and nutrients as they crawl across the moist soil.

 The Davallia fejeensis belongs to a genus of about 40 plants that are epiphytic in nature, which means they grow on trees or within rock crevices taking moisture and nutrients from other sources “not soil” such as air, rain, trees, and other debris .

 Over the years we have learned to grow these within our western homes by imitating the plant’s natural habitat.
 We’ve learned how to grow a group of ferns for some time now and the Rabbit’s foot is one that will grow well, “if the correct conditions are provided”.
 Moisture and the right amount of light are the rule of thumb here.

 Davallia fejeensis is a perennial plant, that belongs to the Pteridophyte group (does not have seeds or flowers).
 The D. fejeensis is easily recognizable as a fern because of its fronds (grow upright) that display gauzy or lace-like leaflets.
 It can grow about 12 to 18 inches tall with runners up to 3 feet long.
 [2,3]